Each year, thousands of people face serious injury and death because of defective products.

 The statute of limitations, or time permitted to file a product liability claim, in Kentucky is (1) year with discovery according to Ky.
 Rev. Stat.
 Ann. § 413.080 et seq.

-The requirements for a viable product liability claim are essentially the same standard in most states: provide proof of defectiveness in a product and demonstrate how the particular defect caused injury.
+The requirements for a viable product liability claim are essentially the same standard in most states: provide proof of defectiveness in a product and demonstrate how the particular defect caused an injury.

 How Much Compensation is Available to Me?